-Based on the requirements of the Medical Board of Australia (MBA) and the Medical Council of New Zealand (MCNZ), the 2024 program involves a minimum of 50 hours of CPD.
+Based on the requirements of the Medical Board of Australia (MBA) and the Medical Council of New Zealand (MCNZ), the 2025 program involves a minimum of 50 hours of CPD, with CAPE domains also noted.
 Effective from January 2023, all doctors in Australia are required to meet the CPD program requirements of an accredited 'CPD Home', and for trainees their Specialist medical college is the default CPD Home.